Motor Girl: Plot

 As a US Marine serving three tours in the Iraq War, Samantha "Sam" Lockyear survives two IED attacks and spends a lengthy time being tortured as a prisoner of war.
 Returning home, she lives and works at Libby's scrap yard, located in a remote part of a southwestern US desert.
-Due to her war experience, she suffers from post-traumatic stress disorder and severe headaches.
+Due to her war experience, she has post-traumatic stress disorder and severe headaches.
 She spends her days talking to Mike, her imaginary friend who is a gorilla.
 One afternoon, Libby stops by to let Sam know a wealthy man has offered to buy the property.
 That night, a flying saucer experiences engine trouble and crashes in the scrap yard.
 Sam believes it is a hallucination, but plays along and repairs the UFO's engine.

 The proposed buyer, a government scientist named Walton, has developed a weapon capable of shooting down UFOs and wants the land because of the high amount of extraterrestrial activity in the area.
 When Libby refuses, he hires two mercenaries, Victor and Larry, to strongarm her into changing her mind.
 Sam stops them, breaking Larry's nose.
 After a few more attempts at coercion, Victor and Larry learn Sam is a veteran and regret causing her trouble.
 Sam collapses, and Libby takes her to a hospital where they learn she still has some shrapnel in her brain.
 She will die if it is not removed, but doing so will cause Mike to go away.

 When Walton captures an alien, Sam, Victor, and Larry decide to free it.
 When they put their plan into action, a large number of flying saucers descend and attack.
 Walton is killed.
 During the battle, Sam begins to hallucinate and imagines herself back in Iraq.
 As she realizes what is happening is impossible, she wakes up in a hospital room.
 Libby explains how Sam collapsed upon hearing the scrap yard might be sold and has been in the hospital ever since.
 Walton, the mercenaries, and the aliens were all in a dream sequence.
 When Sam leaves the hospital, she decides to return to society.